JayHelton/firebase-firelobby/README.md

 }
 ```

 Previously, we used ternaries and boolean expressions to determine what UI to render.
 Here, we are creating a component array and conditionally adding JSX to the array.
 Finally, we map it in our return JSX.
-This gives you an idea of how flexible and powerful Reacts rendering can be.
+This gives you an idea of how flexible and powerful React's rendering can be.